For example, suppose the output window contained the following text:

 window.displayCR "$warning_message" "T_Red T_Blink"

-optional-list-of-tags
+string optional-list-of-tags

-to the client's output
+string to the client's output

 window, adding a trailing newline character.
 Apply

-each tag in optional-list-of-tags
+each tag in optional-list-of-tags to the

 string.